verrazzano/docs/content/en/docs/releasenotes/_index.md

 ### v0.16.0
 Features:
-- Provide options to configure log volume/mount of log-collector fluentd, and pre-configured profiles.
+- Provided options to configure log volume/mount of log-collector Fluentd, and pre-configured profiles.
 - Automatically enable metrics and log capture for WebLogic domains deployed in Verrazzano.
-- Add security related data/project yaml to the console under project details.
+- Added security related data/project YAML files to the Verrazzano console under project details.
-- Updated WebLogic Operator to 3.2.4.
+- Updated WebLogic Kubernetes Operator to 3.2.4.
-- Create the `runtimeEncryptionSecret` secret specified in the WebLogic domain spec, if the secret does not already exist.
+- If the `runtimeEncryptionSecret` secret specified in the WebLogic domain spec does not already exist then create it.

 Fixes:
-- Added fix for default metrics traits not always injected into `appconfig`.
+- Added fix for default metrics traits not always being injected into the `appconfig`.
-- Updated timestamp in WebLogic app logs so that time filter can be used in Kibana.
+- Updated timestamp in WebLogic application logs so that time filter can be used in Kibana.
-- Corrected incorrect `podSelector` in node exporter network policy.
+- Corrected the incorrect `podSelector` in node exporter network policy.
 - Fixed DNS resolution issue due to missing cluster section of the `coredns configmap`.
 - Stability improvements for the platform, tests, and examples.
-- Rename the elasticsearch fields in multicluster registration secret to be consistent.
+- Renamed the Elasticsearch fields in a multicluster registration secret to be consistent.

 ### v0.15.0
 Features: